GeoscienceAustralia/ptha/ptha_access/README.md

 unless integrated over many scenarios.

-If you do similar calculations using the `variable_mu` versions of these variables, you will find the results are not identical, although they are usually quite similar.
+If you do similar calculations using the `variable_mu` versions of these variables, you will find the results are not identical.
 This is because shear modulus variability changes the relationship between earthquake magnitude and average slip, which in turn affects the relationship between the rate of earthquakes and the implied tectonic-plate motion rates.
 See the PTHA18 report for a full explanation of these issues.

 In the previous calculations we used 7.85 as the magnitude threshold.
 It is a good idea to avoid using values that correspond to the scenario magnitude, i.e.